Last Updated on January 9, 2022 by Admin

-Once a construction plan is in place, project managers can move onto the process of scheduling.
-Construction scheduling details how a project can be completed in the given time frame and within the set budget.
+Once a construction plan is in place, project managers can move on to scheduling.
+Construction scheduling details how a project can be completed within the given time frame and within the budget.
 A construction schedule is similar to a contractor’s bid as it estimates project costs and timelines.

-Construction schedules require the contractor to think critically about how they will complete a project, with factors such as design, permitting, cost, and time is all taken into account.
-When construction scheduling is executed correctly, it helps with managing materials, labor, and construction equipment.
-It also allows for adjustments to the construction plan if issues pop up during the building process.
+Construction schedules require the contractor to think critically about how they will complete a project, with factors such as design, permitting, cost, and time is all considered.
+When construction scheduling is executed correctly, it helps manage materials, labor, and construction equipment.
+It also allows adjustments to the construction plan if issues pop up during the building process.

 A construction project schedule is either a written or graphical representation of how the project is completed or constructed.
 When I say written, it could be a written narrative.
 It could be a description.
 It could be depicted as a bar chart schedule or a CPM schedule.

 A construction schedule is analogous to a contractor’s bid.
 Just as a contractor’s bid estimates the cost that it expects to spend to build the project, the schedule represents an estimate of the time required to construct the project.